viakondratiuk/scala-sandbox/README.md

-# mm-scala
+# scala-sanbox

-Mentor Mentee Scala Learning
+Different experiments with Scala